-Transcript of DPM Teo Chee Hean's speech at the 65th Anniversary Dinner of PPIS on 24 Nov 2017.
+Speech by DPM and Coordinating Minister for National Security, Teo Chee Hean, at the 65th Anniversary Dinner of PPIS on 24 November 2017.

 “Building Strong Families, Empowering Women and Promoting an Inclusive and Caring Society”

 Dr Yaacob Ibrahim, Minister for Communications & Information, Minister-in-charge of Cyber Security, and Minister-in-charge of Muslim Affairs,